Wild bergamot, Monarda fistulosa

 Garden symphony:

-Butterfly milkweed, golden Alexander, Virginia mountain mint, hoary vervain, black eyed Susan, stiff goldenrod, foxglove beardtongue, meadow blazing star, pearly everlasting, Ohio spiderwort and rough blazing star all look good with wild bergamot.
+Butterfly milkweed, golden Alexander, Virginia mountain mint, hoary vervain, black-eyed Susan, stiff goldenrod, foxglove beardtongue, meadow blazing star, pearly everlasting, Ohio spiderwort and rough blazing star all look good with wild bergamot.